-If the body seemed to lack strength, languish in low energy, and have a hard time keeping illness at bay, practitioners suspected that it might be due to deficient “yang”—that is, the innate energy of a healthy body and healthy organs, and particularly the kidneys.
+Practitioners believed a body that lacked strength and energy, and had a hard time keeping illness away was deficient in “yang.”
+Yang is the innate energy of a healthy body and healthy organs, and particularly the kidneys.

 In TCM, cistanche was a top-notch yang tonic.
-Translated to modern standards, yang tonics are adaptogenic antioxidants—namely, herbs and botanicals that may help restore function to the body’s organs at its most minute levels, especially in terms of energy, immunity, and inflammation.
+Translated to modern standards, yang tonics are adaptogenic antioxidants.
+Adaptogens are herbs and botanicals that may support restoring function to the body’s organs at its most minute levels.
+They especially benefit in terms of energy, immunity, and inflammation.

 When cistanche started earning interest through research and studies, the plant’s antioxidant properties became its most recognizable asset.
-A 2016 pharmacological review of the herb names it a potent antioxidant, able to promote healthy cellular function (especially in mitochondria) and encourage the body’s production of its own natural antioxidant stores—namely, glutathione.
+A 2016 pharmacological review of the herb named it a potent antioxidant, able to promote healthy cellular function (especially in mitochondria).
+Researchers found that it encouraged the body’s production of its own natural antioxidant stores—namely, glutathione.

-Three years earlier, a 2013 study of cistanche found that this antioxidant power was so strong, it could actually reverse risks for certain heart diseases.
-That same year, another study demonstrated its antioxidants helping regulate blood sugars and fats—making it ripe for further research as an anti-diabetic.
+Three years earlier, a 2013 study of cistanche found it was a powerful antioxidant as well.
+The antioxidant power was so strong it could reverse risks for certain heart diseases.

 INCREDIBLE IMMUNE SUPPORT

-But scientists have been a bit surprised by some of the research and tests into cistanche thus far—because studies show that the herb has other properties in the cards that may also help the immune system in unique ways.
+But scientists have been a bit surprised by some of the research and tests into cistanche thus far.
+Researchers are finding in their studies that the herb has other properties that also help the immune system in unique ways.

-In a 2014 study of cistanche for example, scientists uncovered the presence of echinacosides, constituents that were once thought to only be present in echinacea (Echinacea angustifolia, E. purpurea, and others).
-These compounds have been very thoroughly studied in relation to echinacea being an immune booster, immune regulator, and go-to remedy for colds and flu.
+In a 2014 study of cistanche, for example, scientists uncovered the presence of echinacosides.
+These constituents were once thought to only be present in echinacea (Echinacea angustifolia, E. purpurea, and others).
+Researchers studied echinacoside thoroughly concerning echinacea.
+They work as an immune booster, immune regulator, and go-to remedy for colds and flu.

 This makes the Chinese medicine herb powerful for immunity in a way that has always thought to be unique to echinacea.
-Taking cistanche may help one reduce the duration of colds and flu when ill, though lots more research must be undertaken to look at this in cistanche specifically, and separate from echinacea.
+Taking cistanche may help one reduce the duration of colds and flu when ill.
+More research must be undertaken, though, to look at this in cistanche specifically, and separate from echinacea.

 But the list doesn’t end there for cistanche’s immune properties.
-The recent 2016 review of the botanical points to studies showing that its immune enhancement could possibly reduce the risk of cancer, and even help increase lifespan and reduce the effects of aging to boot—one of these being a less competent immune system.
+A 2016 review of the botanical points to studies that show its immune enhancement could reduce the risk of cancer.
+It can even help increase lifespan and reduce the effects of aging to boot.
+One of the effects of aging it fights is a less competent immune system.

 COULD ALLEVIATE EFFECTS OF AGING

 Aging affects us all.
-But when one really gets down to the science of it, aging is no more than the rapid oxidation of cells, which results in free radical damage.
+But when one gets down to the science of it, aging is no more than the rapid oxidation of cells.
+It results in free radical damage.